Overview

 Ngons

-Ngons [[glossary#]] can’t ever exist in ZBrush, it can only use triangles and quads.
+Ngons can’t ever exist in ZBrush, it can only use triangles and quads.
 If you ever import meshes with Ngons, ZBrush will automatically cut the Ngon into triangles and quads.
-As the way ZBrush decides to cut the Ngon can sometimes be undesired, it can make sense to have them cut in your modeling software before sending it to ZBrush.
+As the way ZBrush decides to cut the Ngon can sometimes be undesired, it’s a good idea to cut them in your modeling software before sending it to ZBrush (Most software have tools for finding Ngons).

 Units & Size